Matías Kranevitter: Zenit

 On 8 August 2017, he moved to the Russian Premier League club FC Zenit Saint Petersburg, signing a 4-year contract.
 He joined his former River Plate teammates Sebastián Driussi and Emanuel Mammana at the club.
 On 24 January 2020 Zenit confirmed that Kranevitter left the club.

 Monterrey

 On 26 January 2020, Kranevitter joined Liga MX club Monterrey.
+He scored his first professional goal on 19 September 2021 in a game against Tigres, helping Monterrey secure a 2–0 victory over their rivals.

+Return to River Plate

+On 12 December 2022, Kranevitter returned to River Plate, signing a 3-year contract.

 International career

-Kranevitter represented Argentina at under-20 level in 2013 South American Youth Football Championship.
+Kranevitter represented Argentina at under-20 level in 2014 South American Youth Football Championship.
 He appeared in three matches, all as a starter, as his side was knocked out in the group stage.

 On 24 August 2015, Kranevitter was called up to the main squad for two friendlies against Bolivia and Mexico as a replacement to injured Lucas Biglia.
 He made his full international debut on 4 September, starting in a 7–0 routing of the former at the BBVA Compass Stadium in Houston.

 Kranevitter was nominated in the 2016 Copa América squad and was part of the Argentine side that ran to the final.
 He was subbed on in the 57th minute of the final against Chile, which Chile won 4–2 on penalties.